 This Prospectus relates to an offering (the "Offering") by Integrated Surgical Systems, Inc. (the "Company") of 1,500,000 shares of common stock, par value \$.01 per share (the "Common Stock"), and 1,500,000 redeemable Common Stock purchase warrants (the "Warrants") through Rickel & Associates, Inc. (the "Representative") and Aegis Capital Corp. ("Aegis" and, together with the Representative, the "Underwriters").
 The shares of Common Stock and the Warrants offered hereby may be purchased separately and the Warrants will be transferable separately after issuance.
-The Common Stock is being offered at \$6.00 per share and the Warrants at \$.10 per Warrant.
+The Common Stock is being offered at \$5.00 per share and the Warrants at \$.10 per Warrant.

-Each Warrant entitles the registered holder thereof to purchase one share of Common Stock at an exercise price of \$7.00 per share, subject to adjustment in certain events, at any time during the period commencing November , 1997 (or earlier upon notice of redemption as provided below), and ending November , 2001 (the "Exercise Period").
-The Warrants are subject to redemption by the Company at \$.10 per Warrant at any time during the Exercise Period (or earlier with the prior written consent of the Representative), on not less than 30 days prior written notice to the holders of the Warrants, provided the average of the closing bid quotations of the Common Stock, during the period of 20 consecutive trading days ending on the third day prior to the date on which the Company gives notice of redemption, is at least 150% of the then current exercise price of the Warrants (initially, \$10.50 per share).
+Each Warrant entitles the registered holder thereof to purchase one share of Common Stock at an exercise price of \$6.00 per share, subject to adjustment in certain events, at any time during the period commencing November , 1997 (or earlier upon notice of redemption as provided below), and ending November , 2001 (the "Exercise Period").
+The Warrants are subject to redemption by the Company at \$.10 per Warrant at any time during the Exercise Period (or earlier with the prior written consent of the Representative), on not less than 30 days prior written notice to the holders of the Warrants, provided the average of the closing bid quotations of the Common Stock, during the period of 20 consecutive trading days ending on the third day prior to the date on which the Company gives notice of redemption, is at least 150% of the then current exercise price of the Warrants (initially, \$9.00 per share).
 The Warrants will be exercisable until the close of business on the day immediately preceding the date fixed for redemption.
 See "Description of Securities -- Warrants."
 The Common Stock and the Warrants have been approved for listing on The NASDAQ SmallCap Market under the trading symbols "RDOC" and "RDOCW," respectively.
-The Company also has applied for listing of the Common Stock and the Warrants on The Pacific Stock Exchange.
-There can be no assurance that such listing will be obtained.
+The Company's eligibility for listing the Common Stock and the Warrants on The Pacific Stock Exchange has been confirmed.